Zefeyr/Group-Project-Monitoring-Mobile-App/README.md

 ### **f.
 Features & Functionalities**
 List and explain the main features:
-- Feature 1 — what & why
+- Feature 1 — hme button
 - Feature 2 — what & why
 - Feature 3 — what & why